A Burger Scholar Breaks Down Classic Regional Burger Styles | The Burger Show

 a burger scholar breaks down classic regional burger styles the burger show...

-I'm fine I tell people if you're juicing onion just go one step further and then you're almost done you can see you've done ribbons of onion a little bit of onion you'll get a tablespoon of meat put it in the pan a little. of salt here's the interesting part watch this done all the onion juice will actually produce you need a heavy spatula because this thing has to be squashed ok we actually take this and push it so like the time of your life here , that's what the onions are marrying. meat as i had to see cheese is marrying beef this happened because there was a time when people didn't have enough money to pay just to have a beef all the meat burns we had it from this side. for maybe a minute and a half, we always do cheese on flip, this is something I give myself, it's always all this, it's all, everything is turning into some kind of burger country, yeah, yeah, yeah, a bunch of burger magic happens right there again.
+The glasses have to go and I can't handle that money-safety-first guy.
+Guys, try this at home, don't try to be a hero because it will ruin the next 10 minutes of cooking.
+They can't see anything.
+I am right.
+I tell people if you're making onion juice, just take one step. more and then you are almost ready, you can see, so you have made onion strips, a little bit of onion, you get a tablespoon of meat, put it in the pan, a little salt, here is the cool part, look at this, done, everything the onion juice. it's actually going to give up you need a heavy spatula because this thing has to be smashed this is okay actually we take this and we're going to push this then like the time of your life here that's it the onions are marrying the meat like I did me to see that the cheese marries with the meat, this happened because there was a time when there were people who did not have enough money to pay just to eat meat, all the meat burns, we had it on this side for maybe a minute and half of us always make cheese on the flip this is something I always give myself everything is this all the rides is everything is turning into some kind of hamburger country yes, yes, yes, a lot of hamburger magic happens exactly there again, you're getting into the story there.

-This spatula is perfect for this bad boy oh so I'm going to do this get out of here look it's not there it looks a little weird ok I'm used to my debauchery opening up and
+You're adding a lot of all that because it's estimated exactly.
+Oh, normally, this would take about 15 minutes to arrive, Christy, right?
+This spatula is perfect for this bad boy. oh so I'm going to do this it comes out of here look it's not there it looks a little weird okay I'm used to liking my lewd opening and

 show